 But as BOFA’s Quality and Systems Manager Alan Wilkin says, ‘you can’t inspect quality into a business.’

-BOFA’s global leadership in fume and dust extraction systems is testament to the quality ethos that has always existed at the company, but part of embedding a true culture of quality into any organisation is to seek better ways of doing things and to ensure that everyone is engaged in the process – from the shop floor up to the managing director.
+BOFA’s global leadership in fume and dust extraction systems is a testament to the quality ethos that has always existed at the company, but part of embedding a true culture of quality into any organization is to seek better ways of doing things and to ensure that everyone is engaged in the process – from the shop floor up to the managing director.

-"In some organisations, the quality manager is seen as being responsible for quality, but at BOFA there’s growing recognition that it is the responsibility of everyone…and that’s when quality becomes a way of working, not a target."
+"In some organizations, the quality manager is seen as being responsible for quality, but at BOFA there’s growing recognition that it is the responsibility of everyone…and that’s when quality becomes a way of working, not a target."

 Critically, at BOFA, quality performance is measured through the eyes of customers.
 This goes way beyond legal compliance and the attainment of standards such as ISO9001, important though these are, by measuring the customer experience.
 This analysis tracks hard data from across the business along with customer feedback to measure overall performance.